vyp/dots/readme.md

 # Contents

-The configuration files for each program are under their respectively named folders.
+The configuration files for each program are under respectively named folders.

 Type of...  | ...Program
 ----------  | ----------